If you are planning to have a trip to Vietnam, check out these 25 things to know before traveling in Vietnam.

 The basic and important information you need to know before traveling in Vietnam

 The best time to visit Vietnam is spring, from February to April, which is the period with the lowest rainfall of the year.
 At this time, it is still a little bit cool in the north and very dry in the south.
-The second option is that you can come to Vietnam in the summer, from April to July, quite good weather for Halong Bay travel and cooler atmosphere in the south, but note that there could be unexpected showers in the afternoon.
+The second option is that you can come to Vietnam in the summer, from April to July; quite good weather for Halong Bay travel and a cooler atmosphere in the south, but note that there could be unexpected showers in the afternoon.

 The motorbike tour is one of the must-try experiences in Vietnam.
-To experience Vietnam like a real local, you should get on the back of a bike riding around the downtown.
+To experience Vietnam like a real local, you should get on the back of a bike riding around downtown.
 Motorbike makes commuting more flexible and somehow creates many habits of Vietnamese such as stopping at a vendor to buy something without getting off of the bike.
-The scene of hundreds of motorbikes driving on the street in peak hour become a signature of the metropolitans like Hanoi and Ho Chi Minh City, and has always impressed the international visitors.
+The scene of hundreds of motorbikes driving on the street in peak hour has become a signature of the metropolitans like Hanoi and Ho Chi Minh City and has always impressed international visitors.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 4. Useful Vietnamese Phrases

 Knowing some of the simple phrases of the place where you are going to visit always gives you advantages in your journey.
 For Vietnam, these are the phrases you should keep in mind:

 - Greet and introduce yourself: Xin chào, tôi là [your name]

 - Please help: Xin hãy giúp tôi